 Who is responsible for cleaning the alley behind my house?

-It is the responsibility of the of the person or company owning or occupying the property to remove all rubbish, weeds, trash, waste, or litter from the center line of the alley, street or easement that borders the property to the property line.
+It is the responsibility of the person or company owning or occupying the property to remove all rubbish, weeds, trash, waste, or litter from the center line of the alley, street or easement that borders the property to the property line.
 This is found in the City Codified Ordinances Chapter 156.

 Am I also responsible for the street and sidewalk that is in front of my house?